Skip to Content

 This part of the KVR Trail is technically a spur section, an extension of the original Midway to Hope route.
 From Okanagan Lake to Penticton, the KVR Trail stays low and close to the west side of Skaha Lake.

 The lakeside path offers a beautiful and different perspective to the other KVR hikes mentioned here.
-Look for the peculiarly shaped Peach Cliff looming above Okanagan Falls, created from a violet history of volcanoes, earthquakes and glacial melt.
+Look for the peculiarly shaped Peach Cliff looming above Okanagan Falls, created from a violent history of volcanoes, earthquakes and glacial melt.

 The final approach to Okanagan Falls reveals a long wooden trestle.
-Of course, you can also start in Okanagan Falls too and take the opportunity to walk this bridge twice.
+Of course, you can also start in Okanagan Falls and take the opportunity to walk this bridge twice.

 From Pioneer Park, walk south along Ponderosa Ave.
 There is KVR signage and a path next to Ponderosa Point Resort.